Spirits Having Flown: Release

 Spirits Having Flown was released on January 24, 1979; it was rushed two weeks early due to American radio leaks.
 The album was released a few weeks later in New Zealand and South American countries.
 In the U.S. the album was supported by full page ads in Billboard and Rolling Stone, which gave the album a lengthy and positive review.
 It topped the album charts in several countries, including both the US and UK.
 Its three singles "Tragedy", "Too Much Heaven" and "Love You Inside Out" all topped the charts in the US.
 The title track was also released as a single in the UK and a few other countries in December 1979 to promote the Bee Gees Greatest compilation.

 Sales

 The album sold more than 20 million copies worldwide as of 1997.
-In 2003 the BBC even gave a figure of 30 million worldwide sales.
-The RIAA lists the album as having been certified "platinum" (1,000,000 sold), but RSO never had the album re-certified.
-Many articles and websites cite the album as having sold as many as 6,000,000 copies in the U.S. alone, but these results are unofficial, which is why the album does not appear on many 'best selling' lists, including Wikipedia's list of best-selling albums.
+The RIAA certified the album "platinum" for million copies shipped, while selling 4 million copies in United States.